sonocotta/esp32-tas5805m-dac/README.md

 }
 ```

-Updated fucntion allows controlling if EQ settings are ganged or each channel individually controlled:
+Updated function allows controlling if EQ settings are ganged or each channel is individually controlled:

 To get the current EQ mode: